mongodb/mongodb-kubernetes/README.md

 ## High-level

-The high-level picturefor the process of installing Mongodb deployment into Kubernetes cluster is as follows:
+The high-level picture for the process of installing Mongodb deployment into Kubernetes cluster is as follows:
-* admin creates the `om-operator` Kubernetes Deployment which contains the operator application.
+* admin creates the `om-operator` Kubernetes Deployment which contains the operator application from config `om-operator.yaml`.
 This is a one-time operation.
 * admin creates custom MongoDB objects in Kubernetes (`MongoDbStandalone`, `MongoDbReplicaSet`, `MongoDbShardedCluster`).
 For example is `kubectl apply -f my-replicaset.yaml`
 * `om-operator` watches these changes and applies them to different participants:
   * creates the Kubernetes StatefulSet containing containers with automation agent binaries.
 They will be responsible for installation and managing local mongod process.